supervisely-ecosystem/template-import-app/README.md

 - 🧹 Remove source directory from Team Files after successful import
 - 🖼️ Show your project on Supervisely platform workspace tasks page

-`sly.app.Import` has a `Context` subclass which contains all required information that you need for exporting your data from Supervisely platform:
+`sly.app.Import` has a `Context` subclass which contains all required information that you need for importing your data from Supervisely platform:

-- `Team ID` - shows team id where exporting project or dataset is located
+- `Team ID` - shows team id where your data is located
-- `Workspace ID` - shows workspace id where exporting project or dataset is located
+- `Workspace ID` - shows workspace id where your project is located (if `Project ID` is specified) or will be created
-- `Project ID` - id of exporting project
+- `Project ID` - id of existing project to which data will be imported.
+None if you import data to new project
+- `Dataset ID` - id of existing dataset to which data will be imported.
+None if you import data to new dataset
-- `Path` - path to your data
+- `Path` - path to your data on local machine.
+None if you import data from external link
 - `Is directory` - shows if your data is a directory or file
 - `Is on agent` - shows if your data is located on agent or not

-`context` variable is passed as an argument to `process` method of class `MyImport` and `context` object will be created automatically when you execute export script.
+`context` variable is passed as an argument to `process` method of class `MyImport` and `context` object will be created automatically when you execute import script.

 ```python
 class MyImport(sly.app.Import):